4 Reasons Why Healthy People Fall Into Depression

 I'm not talking about someone who loses a job they've been at for maybe a year.
 I'm talking about the person who has worked for years at a company, which they loved and struggled to climb the corporate ladder for.

-Picture the career you worked at for 15, 20, and 25+ years ending when one day your boss calls you into his/her office and hands you the pink slip.
-All of the sudden that passion and commitment you had towards your career meant nothing.
+Picture the career you worked at for 10-25+ years ending the day your boss calls you into his/her office and hands you the pink slip.
+Suddenly that passion and commitment you had towards your career meant nothing.
 Everything you worked hard for to support yourself and your family was over.

 This is the perfect example when one's wonderful world comes crumbling down in seconds.
 At that moment it seems like nothing you've done mattered and you didn't matter.
 If you take all of that in and realize you're not dreaming, then what's going to happen to you?